 You could also take day trips to certain castles, if you’re only staying in the capital.
 Kronborg Castle is located less than an hour away, by both car and public transport.
 It was immortalised as Elsinore in the play Hamlet.

-- Take in the grand capitals and royal homes of Scandinavia with one of these castles and palaces tours
+- Take in the region's grand capitals and royal homes with one of these castles and palaces tours in Scandinavia

 If you happen to be in Denmark for New Year’s Eve, you have to celebrate the Danish way.
 You could stand on a chair and jump down as the clock chimes midnight.
 It is an old tradition that is meant to bring good luck and fortune in the new year.